 I hold a degree from Cedar Crest College's Pan-European Master of Fine Arts Program in Creative Writing, which took me to Vienna, Dublin, and Barcelona over three consecutive summers of intensive cross-cultural study.
 I'm an Adjunct Assistant Professor of English at Portland State University, where I teach advanced fiction courses, as well as the summer interdisciplinary creative writing intensive in Vienna.
-I'm also an instructor in Clackamas Community College's Advanced College Credit Program, where I teach documentary and American film appreciation.
-I facilitate the MFA-format Atelier26 Creative Writing Workshops, design and teach new courses at Portland's honored nonprofit Literary Arts, and serve as lecturer and thesis advisor in the Pan-European MFA Program.
+I'm also an instructor in Clackamas Community College's Advanced College Credit Program, where I teach documentary film and American film appreciation.
+I facilitate the multi-genre MFA-format Atelier26 Creative Writing Workshops, design and teach new courses at Portland's honored nonprofit Literary Arts, and serve as lecturer and thesis advisor in the Pan-European MFA Program.
 I guest lecture regularly in various academic settings and conferences.
 For four years I traveled all around Oregon as a public scholar, facilitating intensive seminars in more than 25 communities for the Oregon Humanities Council Conversation Project.

 This section of my website is a record of some of my work as a teacher, and a reflection of my commitment to sharing and instilling the principles of creative writing as a discipline whose applications are profoundly relevant in many areas of life and citizenship far beyond the classroom or publishing arena.